Opening Hours Open 7 days a week

-You can apply to switch into High Potential Individual (HPI) Dependant visa from inside the UK if you are already in the UK and meet the relevant requirements for switching into High Potential Individual (HPI) dependant visa as set out in Appendix High Potential Individual (HPI).
-An application for switching into High Potential Individual (HPI) dependant visa is made online from the Home Office UKVI website.
-If the applicant is applying as a dependent partner they must be aged 18 or over on the date of application.
-An application for switching into High Potential Individual (HPI) dependant visa is made in accordance with requirements as set out in Appendix High Potential Individual (HPI) of the Immigration Rules.
-You can apply for switching into High Potential Individual (HPI) dependant visa through Priority or Super Priority Service for faster decision on your application.
+You can apply to switch into a High Potential Individual (HPI) Dependant visa from inside the UK if you are already in the UK and meet the relevant requirements for switching into a High Potential Individual (HPI) dependant visa as set out in Appendix High Potential Individual (HPI).
+An application to switch to a High Potential Individual (HPI) dependent visa is made online via the Home Office UKVI website.
+If the applicant is applying as a dependent partner, they must be aged 18 or over on the date of application.
+An application for switching into a High Potential Individual (HPI) dependent visa is made in accordance with the requirements as set out in Appendix High Potential Individual (HPI) of the Immigration Rules.
+You can apply to switch to a High Potential Individual (HPI) dependent visa through Priority/Super Priority Service for a faster decision on your application.

-The following family members of the High Potential Individual (HPI) migrant can qualify for switching into dependant visa:
+The following family members of the High Potential Individual (HPI) migrant can qualify for switching into a dependent visa:

-• husband, wife or civil partner of High Potential Individual (HPI) migrant; or
+• husband, wife or civil partner of a High Potential Individual (HPI) migrant; or

-• unmarried or same-sex partner of High Potential Individual (HPI) migrant; or
+• unmarried or same-sex partner of a High Potential Individual (HPI) migrant; or

-• child aged under 18 years old of High Potential Individual (HPI) migrant.
+• child aged under 18 years old of a High Potential Individual (HPI) migrant.

-Your dependant children can be over 18 years old if they entered the UK on dependant visa whilst they were under 18 but have since turned over 18.
+Your dependent children can be over 18 years old if they entered the UK on a dependent visa whilst under 18 and have since turned 18.

-Requirements For Switching Into High Potential Individual (HPI) Dependant Visa
+Requirements to Switch to a High Potential Individual (HPI) Dependant Visa

-As a dependant of High Potential Individual (HPI), you should satisfy the following requirements to be eligible for switching into High Potential Individual (HPI) dependant visa:
+As a dependant of a High Potential Individual (HPI), you should satisfy the following requirements to be eligible for switching into a High Potential Individual (HPI) dependant visa:

 Valid Application

-The applicant must submit a valid application for switching into High Potential Individual (HPI) dependant visa from inside the UK in accordance with requirements for a valid application as set out in Appendix High Potential Individual (HPI).
+The applicant must submit a valid application to switch into a High Potential Individual (HPI) dependent visa from inside the UK, in accordance with the requirements set out in Appendix High Potential Individual (HPI).

 Immigration Status Requirement